ibm-cloud-docs/cis/custom-lists.md

 {: #command-option-create-cli}

 `--kind`
 :   Custom list kind.
-Valid values: `"ip"`, `"asn"`, and `"hostname"`.
+Valid values: `ip`, `asn`, and `hostname`.

 `--name`
 :   The list name.

 `--description`
-:   Briefly describe the list.
+:   Description of the list.

 `-i, --instance`
 :   Instance name or ID.
-If instance name or ID is not set, the context instance specified by 'cis instance-set INSTANCE' will be used.
+If not set, the context instance specified by 'cis instance-set INSTANCE' is used.

 `--json`
 :   The JSON file or JSON string used to describe a custom list.

 :   The required fields in JSON data are:
 :   `"kind"`: Custom list kind.
-Valid values are `"ip"`, `"asn"`, and `"hostname"`.
+Valid values are `ip`, `asn`, and `hostname`.
 :   `"name"`: The list name.

 :   The optional field is:
 :   `"description"`: To briefly describe the list.

     Sample JSON data:

     ```sh
     {
       "kind": "ip",